kobotoolbox/docs/source/pulling_data_into_powerbi.md

 - Type your KoboToolbox username and password and click **CONNECT**

 <p class="note">
-  If you made your project’s data public, you can connect without the need for authentication by choosing "Anonymous" in the "Access Web content" dialogue box.
+  If you made your project's data public, you can connect without the need for authentication by choosing "Anonymous" in the "Access Web content" dialogue box.
 Learn more about project permissions
   <a href="managing_permissions.html" class="reference">here</a>.